nikhilgupta221b/ML-PLACEMENT-PREP/NLP.md

 - The Transformer is a neural network architecture
 - The key innovation of the Transformer is the use of self-attention mechanisms to process sequences of data, which allows for more parallelization compared to traditional RNNs and LSTMs.

+Steps:

+- Input Embeddings: Convert each word in the input sequence into a dense vector.
+- Query, Key, and Value Vectors: For each word, compute three vectors: Query (Q), Key (K), and Value (V).
+- Attention Scores: Compute the dot product of the Query vector with all Key vectors, then apply a softmax function to obtain the attention weights.
+- Weighted Sum: Multiply the attention weights by the corresponding Value vectors and sum them up to get the final attention output.

 ## Encoders-Decoders

 There are three main blocks in the encoder-decoder model,